 Perched by the Caspian Sea, this small country is rich in history.
 The port city of Baku was a transit point along the Silk Road and saw a swell of Indian spices and fabrics pass its shore.
 Inter-cultural communication was the norm and Baku retains much of this flavor.
 Zoroastrian temples mix with minarets, synagogues with old churches.
 Beautifully designed carpets were exported from this country and are still weaved today with intricate patterns symbolizing various meanings of life.

-Go on a Silk Road Journey with Us
+Go on the Silk Road Journey with Us

 Ready to take a journey on the Silk Road?
 Contact your Ker & Downey luxury travel consultant to plan a magical trip back into time.